 Of all the markets that they monitor, Savills believes Birmingham will lead the way for property price and rental price growth over the next five years.
-At a time when many other cities have seen prices fall – it’s expected the second city will see growth of 24% over the next four years.
+At a time when many other cities have seen prices fall – the headline statistic of our Birmingham property price forecast is its expected the second city will see growth of 24% over the next four years.

 Similarly, rental prices are expected to remain the same during 2021 before rising by 12.5% over the same period.

 As Birmingham continues to experience an undersupply in housing, investors will likely see a positive impact on rental prices.
 As the market grows more competitive – especially with the catalysts of HS2 and the Commonwealth Games – it’s not unlikely that the city could see prices trend upwards.

 Since 2018, the average rent for a 2-bedroom property in Birmingham rose by 2.7% and pre-lockdown forecasts had rental growth pegged at 3%, which could be supported by the vaccine entering circulation.

 105 Broad Street, Birmingham

 Ready Made Investment Opportunity